 Financial independence means having the freedom to choose what to do with the rest of your life.
-That could be spending quality time with loved ones, taking on a more fulfilling career, starting a business, pursuing hobbies, or tackling a lifelong dream.
+That could mean taking on a more fulfilling career, starting a business, pursuing hobbies, or tackling a lifelong dream.
 Go ahead and choose your own adventure!

 Having more control over how you spend your time allows you to improve your health with better sleep, healthier meals, and more exercise.
 Plus, you can participate in hobbies and activities that enhance your happiness and satisfaction.